Can I enroll in one of the filmmaking course modules by itself?

-The filmmaking course comprises six in-depth modules.
-They are:
+The filmmaking course comprises five in-depth modules plus an introduction.
+Specifically:

-- Introduction to Filmmaking and Online Learning: In this orientation module, you’re introduced to the Lights Film School community and online learning environment.
+- Introduction to Filmmaking and Online Learning: In this orientation section, you’re introduced to the Lights Film School community and online learning environment.
 We frame subsequent modules with a discussion of filmmaking basics.

 - Cinematography: Like screenwriting, cinematography requires an acute awareness of language.
 In our cinematography module, you’ll study the works of the masters while developing a visual vocabulary all your own.
 Explore the three main components of cinematography - lighting, movement, and composition - and dive deep into shot types, shot continuity, color theory, and more.

 - Editing: Learn the science and art of post-production!
 You’ll cover NLE software, file ingest, rough cuts, titling, color correction, and various editing techniques.
 This module prepares you to “shoot for the edit” as you transition into the production of your own short film.

 - Sound Design: Our final module introduces you to the importance and implementation of sound design.
 The aural experience is 50% of a film, influencing an audience’s perception of its production value, and by extension, its quality.
 We discuss recording topics including microphone choice, sample rates and bit depths, and space acoustics.
 We also explore post-production questions of audio synchronization, sound editing, and processing effects like compression, equalization, noise reduction, and more.

 The filmmaking program includes access to all five modules and the introduction.
 As you probably can tell from reading the above, the modules are interconnected; for this reason, they cannot be isolated.